AngelRodRo/snippet-generator/README.md

 ```
 **NOTES:**
 In the current version it necessary the next points:

-    * Have the structure definied in the config.json.
+- Have the structure definied in the config.json.
-    * Create a config.json file in the destin project
+- Create a config.json file in the destination project

 ## Changelogs